-How much an exchange is able to mine in a given time frame?
+How much of an exchange can be mined in a given time frame?

-How much is number of buyers and sellers at a given exchange at a particular time?
+What is the number of buyers and sellers at a given exchange at a particular time?

 What is the ratio of Bitcoin to other cryptocurrencies that the exchange offers?

-What is the maker taker fee of the exchange?
+What is the maker taker fee for the exchange?